Bird’s plan to pay for bike lanes: good for cities or just good PR?

 Five years ago, Portland, Oregon, created a new policy: Protected bike lanes should be the default choice on major streets.
 But relatively few of the lanes–which use a physical barrier instead of a simple stripe to keep cars away from people on bikes–have been built.
 Part of the reason is funding, since lanes with concrete barriers on a two-way street could cost the city as much as $2.8 million a mile.

 But could cities use other funding?
 In early August, the e-scooter company Bird announced that it would create a fund to help cities build more bike lanes and maintain shared infrastructure, pledging to give $1 per scooter per day, and asking others in the “dock-free transportation space” to make the same pledge.
-(It’s impossible to calculate how much money the company is are actually proposing offering, because Bird won’t disclose their total number of scooters,) The fund is new, and it’s not clear exactly how it would work–Bird wouldn’t speak to Fast Company or disclose how many scooters it has, and the total donation might not be large.
+The fund is new, and it’s not clear exactly how it would work–Bird wouldn’t speak to Fast Company or disclose how many scooters it has, and the total donation might not be large.
 But it might give bike-friendly cities like Portland the ability to add some new lanes more quickly, and it might nudge other cities to begin planning for more bike (and scooter) infrastructure.

 Money isn’t fundamentally the reason that most cities don’t have better bike lanes, says Kyle Wagenshutz, director of local innovation at the nonprofit People for Bikes, which also helps give cities resources for building bike networks.
 “Cities have funding.
 How they choose to prioritize that funding has been the problem.
 The political will, the political desire, and the pressure to actually make the smart investments is actually what’s happening here.”
 As new modes of transportation proliferate–like Bird’s controversial scooters, which have launched in many cities without permits and have raised issues about who should use sidewalk space–that’s adding pressure for cities to think about how transportation infrastructure needs to evolve.